charanrao6/spring16_contact_lenses/README.md

 1. What are the various kinds of contact lenses?
 2. What are the problems of contact lenses?
 3. Are the contact lenses long lasting?
+4.why are people using contact lenses for a better vision or as a fashion trend?

 # MODELS AND ANALYSIS